jivatneet/starter-academic/content/publication/knowledgebert/index.md

 publication: "*Findings of the Association for Computational Linguistics: NAACL 2022*"
 publication_short: "*Findings of NAACL 2022*"

-abstract: "Large transformer-based pre-trained language models have achieved impressive performance on a variety of knowledge-intensive tasks and can capture semantic, syntactic, and factual knowledge in their parameters.
-However, storing large amounts of factual knowledge in the parameters of the model is sub-optimal given the resource requirements and ever-growing amounts of knowledge.
-Instead of packing all the knowledge in the model parameters, we argue that a more efficient alternative is to provide contextually relevant structured knowledge to the model and train it to use that knowledge.
-This allows the training of the language model to be de-coupled from the external knowledge source and the latter can be updated without affecting the parameters of the language model.
-Empirical evaluation using different subsets of LAMA probe reveals that such an approach allows smaller language models with access to external knowledge to achieve significant and robust outperformance over much larger language models."
+abstract: "Large transformer-based pre-trained language models have achieved impressive performance on a variety of knowledge-intensive tasks and can capture factual knowledge in their parameters.
+We argue that storing large amounts of knowledge in the model parameters is sub-optimal given the ever-growing amounts of knowledge and resource requirements.
+We posit that a more efficient alternative is to provide explicit access to contextually relevant structured knowledge to the model and train it to use that knowledge.
+We present LM-CORE -- a general framework to achieve this -- that allows \textit{decoupling} of the language model training from the external knowledge source and allows the latter to be updated without affecting the already trained model.
+Experimental results show that LM-CORE, having access to external knowledge, achieves significant and robust outperformance over state-of-the-art knowledge-enhanced language models on knowledge probing tasks; can effectively handle knowledge updates; and performs well on two downstream tasks.
+We also present a thorough error analysis highlighting the successes and failures of LM-CORE."

 # Summary.
 An optional shortened abstract.
 summary: ""